The following terms are agreed to between you (the “client”) and JPG Legal LLC (the “law firm”).

 1. MarkHound Watch.
 A MarkHound Watch subscription comprises approximately one check a month for new applications that are similar to the client’s chosen mark, and an email sent to the client whenever the law firm deems a result to be of interest to the client.
 MarkHound Watch searches are performed only for words; if the chosen mark is a design/logo mark, the law firm will only search for the words and variations of the words in the design, not the design itself.
 MarkHound Watch searches are primarily based on software that regularly scans the USPTO database for exact words chosen by the law firm.
 The law firm is not responsible for missing a new application of interest because of a limitation of either the software or the attorney performing the search.

 3. Markhound Oppose.
-MarkHound Oppose subscriptions include a limit of five notices of opposition (“oppositions”) or Petitions for Cancellation (“cancellations”) in any given month or ten in any given year.
+MarkHound Oppose subscriptions include a limit of three notices of opposition (“oppositions”) or Petitions for Cancellation (“cancellations”) in any given month or four in any given year.
 MarkHound Oppose fees do not cover the $450 government filing fee reimbursement per opposition or cancellation ($400 for the USPTO fee and $50 to cover payment processing fees and time spent).
 The law firm will not file oppositions or cancellations that it deems to be frivolous, gratuitous, or in bad taste.
 MarkHound Oppose packages include some free negotiation, but any communication or litigation beyond the original opposition/cancellation and a handful emails or phone calls will be billed at the law firm’s hourly rate of $290.
 The law firm will inform the client before the limit of the client’s package is reached.
 The law firm will not charge the client any additional fees without warning the client first and getting the client’s consent.